-I bought tonnes of playdough and made handles of all different varieties and shapes and tested them with as many local children as possible, and as I worked my way through every different iteration you could think of, I continued to build a picture of what children needed, what worked best for them now and what was helping them improve and develop.
+I bought tons of playdough and made handles of all different varieties and shapes.
+I tested them with as many local children as possible.
+And as I worked my way through every different iteration you could think of, I continued to build a picture.
+A picture of of what children needed, what worked best for them now and what was helping them improve and develop.
 With the ongoing support of the child development specialist, more extensive testing in nurseries and homes and the careful study of hours of video footage and matrix scoring, eventually we were able to start whittling the designs down.

 What did you learn about the length of the toddler cutlery?

 The research results were clear.
 The length made a significance difference.
-The shorter the overall length of the cutlery , the easier it was for a child to get the food from the bowl into their mouths, but there was a clear tipping point where too short became problematic in terms of clearance required (i.e. too short and the kids hands routinely ended up stroking the top of their dinner!)
+The shorter the overall length of the cutlery , the easier it was for a child to get the food from the bowl into their mouths.
+But there was a clear tipping point, where too short became problematic in terms of clearance required.
+In other words, too short and the kids hands routinely ended up stroking the top of their dinner!

 What about the shape?

 It wasn’t so easy with the shape, so this was where I spent the majority of my time.
 I made a LOT of different handles.
 There were many times when I thought I’d done it.
-For example, one design I created had little a ridge on each of the 4 sides, which created 4 grooves to help with finger placement, I thought I’d nailed it.
+For example, one design I created had little a ridge on each of the 4 sides, which created 4 grooves to help with finger placement.
+I thought I’d nailed it.
 But when we tested it, it actually wasn’t that comfortable for children to hold and it did not create the natural pincer grip action we were looking for.
-With this design I also learnt that too chunky (like the picture below) and the handles still sit in the palm – so whilst it was an improvement on standard children’s cutlery, it wasn’t helping children develop the skills they needed to use standard adult cutlery – which they will obviously need for future transition.
+With this design I also learnt that too chunky (like the picture below) and the handles still sit in the palm.
+So whilst it was an improvement on standard children’s cutlery, it wasn’t helping children develop the skills they needed to use standard adult cutlery.
+Skills which they will obviously need for future transition.

 So how did you end up with the final design?